Visible Light Microscopy

 Cameras and Trinocular Adaptors

-Some microscopes have inconvenient trinocular adaptors which do not fit standard objectives.
+Some microscopes have inconvenient trinocular adaptors which do not fit standard eyepieces.
 This makes many microscope cameras difficult to fit.
 There are a few options:

 Compensating Plates and Imaging

-Polarised light is used in geology to help to identify minerals in thin section.
-Compensating plates add about 530 to 560 nm to the interference colour wavelengths produced by minerals.
-This means that low birefringent minerals with almost monochrome interference colours are now brightly coloured.
+A full-wave compensating plate rotates polarised light by 360 degrees.
+It is inserted at 45 degrees to both the polariser and analyser.
+This is also the position of maximum brightness for many birefringent crystals.
+The compensator shifts the interference colour wavelengths, from samples, by about 550 nm.
+This wavelength of 550 nm is called the retardation.
+The colours seen can be found from the Michel Levy chart after the compensating plate retardation is added.
+This means that low birefringent samples with almost monochrome interference colours are now brightly coloured.
 Yellow and blue are often seen, but many colours can be produced.
-The colours and extinction angles can be used to help identify some minerals, or at least help to determine the optical sign.
+The colours and extinction angles can be used to help identify some samples, or at least help to determine the optical sign.

 Sensitive Tint Imaging Improvements